Source: www.ancientart.as.ua.edu

 There are two ways to achieve it: one is by an exaggerated hand pressure on the reins and the second is via a curb bit.

-The aspect of what is natural and what is forced is a complex one.
+However, the analysis of what is natural and what is forced is a complex one.
 This subject will be reviewed in a range of posts which follow.
 The posts are based on extensive academic studies of the horse’s bodily dynamics.

 “The early horsemen of Central Asia and Eastern Europe used methods of control that were not made of metal; instead they were leather thongs, bone or wood.
 They were tied to cheek pieces made of antler.
 This early evidence for the use of bits comes from an archaeological site in Dereivka, Ukraine.
 Archaeologists have also found 5,000 year old equine remains with evidence of bit wear on the second pre molar teeth.